In October 2020 I set out to do a fun 31 days of Bullet Journal page ideas video series, where each day I shared a Plan With Me video of a new spread.

-Today, I put it all together so I can share it with you!
-Here are 31 page ideas and easy ways to create these spreads in your BuJo!
+I put it all together today, so I can share it with you!
+Here are 31 easy Bullet Journal pages and ways to create these spreads in your BuJo!

-Bullet Journal offers so much freedom that with all the possible pages it’s hard to choose which ones to use.
-In this video series, I tried to think of pages I find the most useful, as well as pages you guys suggested.
+Bullet Journal offers so much freedom that with all the possible pages, it’s hard to choose which ones to use.
+In this video series, I tried to think of pages I find the most useful and the ones you guys suggested.